-The Title IX Coordinator, in collaboration with the Dean of Student Success, conducts all investigations into Sexual Harassment allegations.
+The College will provide for adequate, reliable, and impartial investigation of complaints.
+The Title IX Coordinator, in collaboration with the Dean of Student Success, conducts all investigations sex discrimination and sexual harassment allegations.
 The burden of gathering evidence and burden of proof is on the College, rather than the parties.
 However, each party will have an equal opportunity to present fact and expert witnesses and other inculpatory and exculpatory evidence.

-The investigation will be conducted in a prompt, fair, thorough, and impartial manner and will include, at a minimum: speaking separately with the Complainant, the Respondent, and pertinent witnesses, and soliciting and reviewing documentation relevant to the investigation including but not limited to available police reports.
-The College will not restrict the ability of either party to discuss the allegations under investigation or to gather and present evidence.
+The College will review all evidence gathered through the investigation and determine what evidence is relevant and what evidence is impermissible regardless of relevance.
+The investigation will be conducted in a prompt, fair, and thorough, manner and will include, at a minimum: speaking separately with the Complainant, the Respondent, and pertinent witnesses, and soliciting and reviewing documentation relevant to the investigation including but not limited to available police reports.